 Eating clean during the working week, a different story come the weekend?
 GP, Dr Deyo Famuboni reveals how it could be doing your body, mind and overall health more harm than good

 Food is an integral part of who we are and a necessity for survival.
 Providing us with the right nutrients, it contributes to us functioning optimally.
 At the start of the week, we often have good intentions of getting this right - eating nutrient dense, real foods.
-By the weekend, our good intentions tend to falter for different reasons - maybe it's the end of a stressful weekend, we are socialising more, celebrating events, living a life of balance and having an indulgent meal which turns into an excessive food weekend, have restricted our food intake during the week or are just bored.
+By the weekend, our good intentions tend to falter for different reasons; maybe it's the end of a stressful week, we are socialising more, celebrating events, living a life of balance and having an indulgent meal which turns into an excessive food weekend, have restricted our food intake during the week or are, simply, bored.

 Overindulging on food on occasion isn't a cause for concern.
 However, because of the effect it has on the body it does become worrying if it occurs at least on a weekly basis, in the form of a binge episode.

 During these sessions, sometimes done alone, you may notice you eat faster than normal until feeling uncomfortably full.
 It usually involves large quantities of food although you’re not feeling hungry and you may feel guilty, depressed or upset with yourself afterwards.
 This is known as a binge eating disorder and it is worth speaking to your healthcare professional about it.

 Binge eating often happens because of a mental or traumatic issue and once this is addressed, either through self-help, support groups, talking therapy or as a last resort, medication, it can be controlled well.

 When we binge eat, our bodies go through both physical and mental changes.
 Here are a few of them.

 In the first instance, the large amount of food ingested can make us very bloated and develop abdominal discomfort.
 If this becomes sudden, sharp and severe, it requires urgent attention.